-This year our Annual DOH Inspection included both county and stat inspectors.
+This year our Annual DOH Inspection went well.
 We passed with a satisfactory rating.

 Thank you for allowing us to continue to provide your family with quality drinking water this year.
 In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.